SALP Chapter 13

 "I don't really care who becomes emperor or king."

-"If I'm not becoming emperor, it's all the same to me.
-Either way, my future won't change—I still have to marry a promising man and help my father.
-If I were emperor, I'd abolish all the other annoying laws and legally guarantee every woman the right to marry a handsome man."
+"If I'm not going to be emperor, it's all the same.
+Either way, my future of marrying a promising man and helping my father won't change.
+If I were emperor, I'd eliminate all the other annoying laws and legally guarantee every woman the right to marry a handsome man."

-She spoke matter-of-factly and tossed a cookie into her mouth.
-Rather than seriously dominating the conversation's flow, she seemed more dedicated to tasting the drinks and sweets laid out on the round table.
+She spoke casually and tossed a cookie into her mouth.
+She seemed more devoted to sampling the drinks and sweets laid out on the round table than seriously dominating the conversation.

 When someone shouted, the women echoed one by one.